constgen/neutrino-preset-svelte/README.md

 ## Hot Reloading

 `neutrino-preset-svelte` supports Hot Reloading of files that was changed.
 Hot Module Replacement is supported only in CSS files.
-This means that changing of CSS will rerender only a part of styles, and changing of the rest of modules will reload the page.
+This means that changing of CSS will re-render only a part of styles, and changing of the rest of modules will reload the page.

 <!--Using dynamic imports with `import()` will automatically create split points and hot replace those modules upon modification during development.-->